We would love to hear it.

 - We want real stories.
 At this point, we will not post fictional stories.
 If you want us to change our minds about that, send us an eloquent email explaining why.

 - We reserve the right to reject submissions that do not follow the above instructions.
-We also reserve the right to reject submissions that do not reflect the mission of the project, which is to encourage women to claim their power by telling their story of giving birth in an atmosphere free of judgment, politics, or advice.
+We also reserve the right to reject submissions that do not reflect the mission of the project, which is to encourage people to claim their power by telling their story of giving birth in an atmosphere free of judgment or advice.
 We will also not post stories that could be considered libelous.
 This doesn’t mean you need to sugarcoat your experience; simply mask all identifying personal information of any character in your story who does not appear in a flattering light.
 If your story is rejected, you will receive a brief email explaining why.
 (This is extremely rare.)

 - By submitting your story, you give us permission to publish it to this website and share it on social media.
 You retain copyright and ownership of your story and are free to sell, repost, or reprint it at any time.